grosjo/fts-xapian/README.md

 make
 sudo make install

-Replace /path/to/dovecot by the actual path to 'dovecot-config'. (type 'locate dovecot-config' in a shell to figure this out).
+Replace /path/to/dovecot by the actual path to 'dovecot-config'.
+Type 'locate dovecot-config' in a shell to figure this out.
 On ArchLinux , it is /usr/lib/dovecot.
 ```

 Update your dovecot.conf file with something similar to: